junhwanjang/whoscored/README.md

 # Football player model
 - We created two models using game data in each league.
-Frist model we made is about player's rating.
+Frist model is to check what factor is critical for player's rating.
 As using the model, it can predict their rating based on a single game data.
-Second model we created is that finding better position.
+Second model is that finding better position based on training data.
 The second model is based on about 2,500 players having a single position.
 Then, it will be used for helping other players having multi positions find their better position.
 - Parsed Website : www.whoscored.com
 - Sample data : Game data in 2015-2016 season
    - League : Bundesliga(Germany), LaLiga(Spain), EPL(UK), Ligue1(France), SerieA(Italy), Eredivise(Netherland), RPL(Russia)